-These days, “Star Trek: The Next Generation” can most definitely be considered classic.
-It started more than thirty years ago, and it’s an old hat compared to the “Star Trek” shows that are made today.
+“Star Trek: The Next Generation” can be considered a classic.
+It started more than thirty years ago, and it’s an old hat compared to the “Star Trek” shows made today.
 Today’s “Star Trek” is “Star Trek: Discovery,” updating Gene Roddenberry’s original vision for a new generation.
 TNG (as we’ll be calling it shorthand for the rest of this article) plays on rotation on “classic-orientated” television networks and hides among the collections of streaming services.
 Nevertheless, millions of people love TNG and dig out the old episodes to watch regularly.
-The level of affection people have for the characters that it created was made obvious by the excitement that greeted Patrick Stewart’s return to the role of Jean-Luc Picard in 2020.
-Whether or not that same level of excitement for the show still exists isn’t for us to say, but many people enjoyed it!
+The level of affection people have for the characters it created was made obvious by the excitement that greeted Patrick Stewart’s return to the role of Jean-Luc Picard in 2020.
+Whether or not that same excitement for the show still exists isn’t for us to say, but many people enjoyed it!

 This article isn’t about the new “Star Trek,” though.
-It’s about the “Star Trek” of old, and that means TNG.
+It’s about the “Star Trek” of old, which means TNG.
 Let’s see if we can catch a few Trekkies off guard with facts they didn’t know about the show!

 Lore Was Supposed To Be Female

-Some of the most interesting Data-focused episodes of TNG were those that involved his evil twin Lore.
-Quite how and why a mind as wise as Dr. Noonian Soong ended up making an evil android is never really explained, but we’ll let that slide because it was never supposed to happen.
+Some of TNG’s most interesting Data-focused episodes were those involving his evil twin Lore.
+How a mind as wise as Dr. Noonian Soong ended up making an evil android is never really explained, but we’ll let that slide because it was never supposed to happen.
 The first draft of “Datalore” presented us with a female android who would become a love interest for Data.
-Brent Spiner himself vetoed that plan and came up with the idea of an evil twin instead, so the whole script ended up being tossed and re-written.
+Brent Spiner vetoed that plan and came up with the idea of an evil twin instead, so the whole script was tossed and rewritten.
 We guess Spiner found a way to earn himself double pay for an episode and went with it.
-We can’t imagine Data’s story without Lore now, so we’re glad he stood his ground no matter what his motives might have been!
+We can’t imagine Data’s story without Lore now, so we’re glad he stood his ground no matter his motives!

 The Budget For Season One Didn’t Cover Food